lovemedicine/simple-notes-app/README.md

+# Simple Notes App

-This is a simple app built with Next.js and Prisma that allows a user to view, create, delete, and search for notes.
+An app built with Next.js and Prisma that allows a user to view, create, delete, and search for notes.

 ## Requirements